Guidelines for using Unity Trademarks

-As stated, our Trademarks are some of our most important assets.
-Therefore:
+As mentioned, our Trademarks are some of our most important assets, therefore:

-- Do not use any Unity Logos unless separately permitted by Unity; that means you cannot use any Unity Logos unless you have a separate agreement in writing with Unity allowing use of Unity Logos.
+- Do not use any Unity Logos except as permitted by these Guidelines or under a separate agreement in writing with Unity.

-- Do not use Unity Trademarks (or any confusingly similar Trademarks) for your business, your products, or your services, nor as any social media name or handle (e.g., hashtag) or as any part of any domain name.
+- Do not register or apply for registration of, and do not use, Unity Trademarks (or any confusingly similar Trademarks or translations or transliterations) for your business, your products, or your services, nor as any social media name or handle (e.g., hashtag) or as any part of any domain name.

-- Do not use Unity Trademarks (or any confusingly similar Trademarks) in a way that may suggest an affiliation with, or endorsement by, Unity.
+- Do not use Unity Trademarks (or any confusingly similar Trademarks) in a way that may suggest an affiliation with, or endorsement/sponsorship/approval by, Unity.

 - Do not use Unity Trademarks in a way that may confuse our Trademarks with anyone else’s.

-- Do not use Unity Trademarks to discredit or disparage Unity or its products or services, including any use that may tarnish Unity’s reputation or damage goodwill associated with Unity Trademarks.
+- Do not use Unity Trademarks to discredit or disparage Unity or its products or services, including any use that may tarnish Unity’s reputation or damage the goodwill associated with Unity Trademarks

 - Do not use Unity Trademarks in a way that is misleading or dishonest, including any advertising for any Unity products or services.